MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/protect-sharepoint-online-files-with-sensitivity-label.md

 - Use a sensitivity label when you need a small number of labels for both global use and individual private teams.

-- Use a sensitivity sublabel when you have a large number of labels or want to organize labels for highly confidential teams under the highly regulated label.
+- Use a sensitivity sublabel when you have a large number of labels or want to organize labels for highly confidential teams under a general-purpose label for highly confidential files.

 Use [these instructions](encryption-sensitivity-labels.md) to configure a separate label or a sublabel with the following settings: